How to Cache in Mobile Hybrid IoT Networks?

-Since every content object is assumed to have the same size, we consider the per-node throughput $\lambda(n)$, i.e., the rate at which the request of any node in the network can be served according to a given feasible content delivery routing.
-We make slight modifications to the definitions of throughput and delay in \cite{c1} to fit into our content-centric mobile hybrid network, which are provided as follows. \begin{definition}[Throughput] Let $B(i,t)$ denote the total number of bits of the requested content objects received by node $i$ during $t$ time slots.
+Since every content object is assumed to have the same size, we consider the per-device throughput $\lambda(n)$, i.e., the rate at which the request of any mobile device in the network can be served according to a given feasible content delivery routing.
+We make slight modifications to the definitions of throughput and delay in \cite{c1} to fit into our content-centric mobile IoT network, which are provided as follows. \begin{definition}[Throughput] Let $B(i,t)$ denote the total number of bits of the requested content objects received by device $i$ during $t$ time slots.
 Note that this could be a random quantity for a given network realization.
-Then, the per-node throughput $\lambda(n)$ is said to be achievable if there exists a sequence of events $A(n)$ such that
+Then, the per-device throughput $\lambda(n)$ is said to be achievable if there exists a sequence of events $A(n)$ such that

-and $\Pr\left(A(n)\right)$ approaches one as $n$ tends to infinity. \end{definition} \begin{definition}[Delay] Let $D(i,k)$ denote the delay of the $k$th requested content object of node $i$, which is measured from the moment that the requesting message leaves node $i$ until the corresponding content object arrives at the node from the closest holder.
-For a particular realization of the network, the delay for node $i$ is $\limsup\limits_{r\rightarrow \infty} \frac{1}{r} \sum_{k=1}^r D(i,k)$.
-Then, the delay is defined as the expectation of the average delay of all nodes over all network realizations, i.e.,
+and $\Pr\left(A(n)\right)$ approaches one as $n$ tends to infinity. \end{definition} \begin{definition}[Delay] Let $D(i,k)$ denote the delay of the $k$th requested content object of device $i$, which is measured from the moment that the requesting message leaves device $i$ until the corresponding content object arrives at the device from the closest holder.
+For a particular realization of the network, the delay for device $i$ is $\limsup\limits_{q\rightarrow \infty} \frac{1}{q} \sum_{k=1}^q D(i,k)$ for a sufficiently large number of requested content objects of the device.
+Then, the delay is defined as the expectation of the average delay of all devices over all network realizations, i.e.,

 \end{definition}